ydayagi/rhdh-plugins/workspaces/orchestrator/plugins/orchestrator-common/report.api.md

     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@type" is not defined in this configuration
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@memberof" is not defined in this configuration 'inputData'?: object;
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@type" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@memberof" is not defined in this configuration 'orchestratorAssessmentInstanceId'?: string;
 }

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@export" is not defined in this configuration